lex847/Veggiepe/README.md

-# Veggiepe
+# Veggiepe 🥕
-A react-native app of veggie recipes
+A react-native app of veggie recipes for people looking for an healthy diet which takes into account restrictions, nutrients and intolerances.

 ## Stack